agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 ### Summary

-The importance of direct work has been stressed a lot by 80k-hours.
+The importance of DW has been stressed a lot by 80k-hours.
 In the long run that is what I guess I should be doing.
-But for the next few years, no harm in making money as well as building career capital.
+But for the next few years, no harm in making money as well as building CC.
 But money is not the objective, getting oneself in shape to do good is; Gaining skills to make crazy impact is.
 The different examples of people creating their best impact shows us what is possible and how reasonable to keep the expectations, I guess.
 I would